-RVing allows certain freedoms you won’t typically have if you’re flying or cruisin’ a shore.
+RVing allows certain freedoms you won’t typically enjoy if you’re flying or cruisin’ a shore.
 You and your pets anxiety is minimized, its more cost effective, and you don’t have to leave your pet behind!
 So save some bucks on boarding fees and enjoy a vacation with the whole family and Fido!

 With some minor adjustments, keeping your pets with you on the road is well worth it!
-So put your best ‘Paw’ forward and follow these helpful tips on RVing with mans best friend.
+So put your best ‘Paw’ forward and follow these helpful tips on RVing with man’s best friend.

-Have Proper ID.
 Make sure your pets have proper identification tags that include all your information in case your pet becomes lost during your trip.
 No one wants to think their pet will get lost, but accidents do happen.
 Take a photo of your pet with you as well, in the event that you do become separated, it will help others identify your pet on your search.

-Pack for Pets.
 Keep a separate bin with a lid or bag to keep your pets supplies in such as their; bowls, food, leash, toys, waste-pickup bags, any medication, veterinary information and first aid kit just in case of emergencies.
 Consider bringing along a crate or pet carrier as needed.

 If you are going to leave your pet alone in the RV for a few hours, make sure they have plenty of water, food, a place to potty (pee-pee pads work well), and proper ventilation or air conditioning.

-Stretch those legs!
 After hours of traveling, even Fido can feel as cramped as you do.
 It’s important to rest and take a moment to stretch and take a walk.
 There are plenty of rest stops along the way for you and your companion to do so.